YourWaifuIsShip/Azur-Lane-Guides/ALEN Tier Guide.md

   * When HP falls under 20%, heals 25% of max HP once per battle
   * 60% chance to activate every 20 seconds, increase own Reload by 40% for 10 seconds

+* Recommended Loadouts:
+  * [Optimal] 138.6mm; 533mm quintuple conventional torpedoes; 40mm Quad Bofors; Toolbox; Toolbox
+  * [Poverty] 120mm twin; 533mm quintuple conventional torpedoes; 40mm Quad Bofors; Toolbox; Toolbox

-- Desc: "The bubblewrap fights back!"
+- Desc: The bubblewrap fights back!
 >Packing a lot of Firepower for destroyers and blessed with a decent Reload buff to go along the excellent self-heal, Cassin and Downes may not have the monstrous damage output of their IJN counterparts but they can and will outlast them many times over.
 As it is for Phoenix, they are best used in mobbing fleets.